ralfbiedert/cheats.rs/content/_index.md

 <footnotes>

-A walk through the jungle of types, traits, and implementations that (might possibly) exist in your application.
+Examples of traits and types, and which traits you can implement for which type.

 </footnotes>